-We’ve discussed the lack of payment assurance in healthcare and why this poses a problem for the industry today, during a time of rising consumerism and new healthcare reform.
+The lack of payment assurance in healthcare poses a problem for the industry, during a time of rising consumerism and healthcare reform.
 Here are the top five risks of the lack of payment assurance to the healthcare payer.

 Providers will become increasingly dissatisfied with the arrangements that they have made with payers.
 Healthcare reform like MLR adds administrative cost pressures that will force providers to re-assess their network relationships — which will likely result in lower discounts as the value of network participation is reduced.